 Jason Jude Chan has written for Flavorpill, Flavorwire, GOOD, Time Out, and Interview.
 He maintains a blog (Trafficjamsandtea.com) from his bare apartment in Brooklyn’s Greenpoint area and has pondered, in an effort informed by his Polish environs, changing his name to Jaslowiczanka.

 Jason McBride is an editor at Toronto Life magazine and has written for Cinema Scope, the Village Voice and The Believer.
 He's currently working on his first novel.
 He is also writing Fanzine's Toronto event listings.

 Jaswinder Bolina is an American poet and essayist.
 His first book Carrier Wave was awarded the 2006 Colorado Prize for Poetry and published by the Center for Literary Publishing at Colorado State University in 2007.
 His second book Phantom Camera was awarded the 2012 Green Rose Prize in Poetry by New Issues Press and will be published in Spring 2013.
 Bolina earned an M.F.A. in Creative Writing from the University of Michigan in 2003, and a Ph.D. in English from Ohio University in 2010.
-He is currently Assistant Professor of Creative Writing in the Humanities Department at Lesley University in Cambridge, Massachusetts.
+He teaches in the M.F.A.
+Program at the University of Miam.

 Jeff T. Johnson

 Jeff T. Johnson’s writing has appeared in The Encyclopedia Project, Kitchen Sink, Coldfront, and Pitchfork; his poetry is forthcoming or has appeared in 1913 a journal of forms, Boston Review, Slope, VOLT, Caketrain, and The Laurel Review, among other publications.
 He lives in Brooklyn, and is on the editorial staff at LIT and Dewclaw.